Best eSIM for France 2026: All 4 Carriers Compared — Paris to Provence

 Does eSIM work in Corsica?

-Yes — Ajaccio, Bastia, and coastal tourist areas have solid 4G coverage from all carriers.
+Yes — Ajaccio, Bastia, and coastal areas have solid 4G from all carriers.
 Mountain interior and GR20 trail sections above 1,500m have very limited to no signal.
 Orange has the strongest Corsican rural coverage.
 Download offline maps before any Corsican hiking.
-Verified May 2026.
+Verified June 2026.

 Is eSIM better than a physical SIM card in France?